 Type 2 diabetes develops when the body is unable to respond properly to insulin, causing a rise of glucose (sugar) in the bloodstream.
-Regular physical exercise helps Diabetes and reduces the symptoms.
+So does exercise lower blood sugar?
 When combined with proper nutrition, along with diabetes medications, Diabetics can really help control and possibly recover from the disease.
 Read on to see how does exercise help diabetes?

 Encouraging your elderly loved one to stay fit and active enables them to control this disease.
 Specifically exercise helps diabetes by reducing sugar level spikes.
 Lack of exercise heightens the risk of developing long-term complications, such as kidney disease and nerve pain.